sun0day/tanc/README.md

 # Configure CMake
 cmake .. \
   -DCMAKE_C_COMPILER=gcc \ # choose a c compiler
-  -DCMAKE_INSTALL_PREFIX=/usr \ # target install directory path prefix
+  -DCMAKE_INSTALL_PREFIX=/usr \ # target installation directory path prefix
   -DCMAKE_BUILD_TYPE=Release

+# Build all libs
+cmake --build .

+# Build specific shared and static libs
+# cmake --build . --target hac_{lib} hac_{lib}_static

 # Install
-sudo cmake --install .
+sudo cmake --install .  # make sure you have the right permission to access the installation path
 ```

-After installation, the header files are in the `/usr/include/sum` while the static and dynamic libraries are in the `/usr/lib`.
+After installation, the header files are in the `/usr/include/hac` while the static and dynamic libraries are in the `/usr/lib/hac`.

 ## Usage